Conjugacy p-separability of right-angled Artin groups and applications

 We are now ready to prove:

 \begin{proposition} A group is hereditarily conjugacy $p$-separable if and only if it is conjugacy $p$-separable and satisfies $pCC$. \end{proposition}

 \textit{Proof}: Suppose that $G$ is conjugacy $p$-separable and satisfies $pCC$.
-Let $H$ be a subgroup of $p$-power index in $G$.
+Let $H$ be a subnormal subgroup of $p$-power index in $G$.
 Thus $H$ is closed in the pro-$p$ topology on $G$ (because $G\setminus H$ = $\cup\{gH \mid g \notin H\}$).
 Let $h$ $\in$ $H$.
 The set $C_G(h)H$ is a finite union of left cosets modulo $H$ and thus is closed in the pro-$p$ topology on $G$.
-Corollary \ref{3.4} now implies that H is conjugacy $p$-separable.
+Corollary \ref{3.4} now implies that $H$ is conjugacy $p$-separable.
 Therefore $G$ is hereditarily conjugacy $p$-separable.
 Suppose now that $G$ is hereditarily conjugacy $p$-separable.
 In particular, $G$ is conjugacy $p$-separable.
 We shall show that $G$ satisfies $pCC$.
 Let $g$ $\in$ $G$.
 Let $K$ be a normal subgroup of $p$-power index in $G$.
-We set $H$ = $K<g>$.
-We have $K$ $<$ $H$.
-Thus $H$ is a subgroup of $p$-power index in $G$.
-Therefore it is conjugacy $p$-separable.
-And $g^{H\cap K}$ = $g^H$ $\subset$ $H$.
-As $g^H$ is closed in the pro-$p$ topology on $H$, it is closed in the pro-$p$ topology on $G$.
+Let $H$ = $K \langle g \rangle$.
+Since $K$ $<$ $H$, $[G:H]$ is a power of $p$.
+As $\frac{G}{K}$ is a finite $p$-group, every subgroup of it is subnormal.
+Thus $H$ is subnormal in $G$.
+Therefore $H$ is conjugacy $p$-separable.
+Note that $g^{G\cap K}$ = $g^K$ = $g^H$ $\subset$ $H$.
+As $g^H$ is closed in the pro-$p$ topology on $H$, it is closed in the pro-$p$ topology on $G$, because the topology induced on $H$ by the pro-$p$ topology on $G$ coincides with the pro-$p$ topology on $H$ (see, for example, \cite{RZ2}, Corollary 5.8).
 The result now follows from lemma \ref{3.5}. $\square$